Jagadeesh-N/Job-Recommendation-System/README.md

 # Job Recommendation System Using Content-Based Filtering

-## Overview
+## Introduction
-This project aims to enhance the job-seeking experience by developing a content-based job recommendation system.
-Utilizing advanced Natural Language Processing (NLP) techniques, the Word2Vec model, and cosine similarity, the system matches job postings with user skills, ensuring precise and relevant job recommendations.
+The job market is highly competitive, making it challenging for job seekers to find positions that match their skills and career aspirations.
+This project addresses this challenge by developing a job recommendation system based on content-based filtering.
+By leveraging advanced Natural Language Processing (NLP) techniques, the Word2Vec model, and cosine similarity, the system provides precise and relevant job recommendations tailored to individual users.

+## Dataset
+The dataset for this project comprises job postings scraped from LinkedIn using Octoparse.
+It includes detailed information about job titles, descriptions, required skills, and other relevant attributes.
+Additionally, user resumes were processed to extract skills using NLP techniques.
+The final dataset used for training and evaluation contains over 3,684 job postings and hundreds of predefined user skills.

+## Tools and Libraries
+- **Python**: The primary programming language used for development.
+- **SpaCy**: An NLP library used for skill extraction from resumes.
+- **Word2Vec**: A model for converting textual data into vectors.
+- **Cosine Similarity**: An algorithm for measuring the similarity between user skills and job requirements.
+- **Octoparse**: A web scraping tool used for collecting job postings from LinkedIn.
+- **Pandas**: A library for data manipulation and analysis.
+- **Jupyter Notebooks**: For developing and documenting the project.

 ## Features
 - **Data Collection**: Scrapes job postings from LinkedIn using Octoparse.